Lionsberg/old-lionsberg-wiki/Total Nested Hierarchy of Issues.md

 The Total Nested Hierarchy of Issues gives rise to a [[Total Nested Hierarchy of Goals]].
 Goals are the positive expression of what can or should be done in response to the problems or desires we are facing.

 The [[Meta Project]] and [[Meta System]] exist to ensure that this [[Total Nested Hierarchy of Goals]] is accomplished for the Good of All.

+The [[Lionsberg System]] is being co-created to instanitate / embody these solutions.